ReSkyrimed-Project/ReSkyrimed/README.md

 ### Can't put an item into Wheeler!
 Drop and pick up the item again.
 Usually an issue with items that are added via a script, and not picked by the player.

+### Why does 3rd Person have vanilla camera?
+It’s most likely because you used the `coc` command from the main menu instead of starting a new game.
+Start a new game so the 3rd-person camera can initialize properly.

 ### I can't power attack?
 Open in game MCM menu -> Click on `BFCO` -> Change `Hotkey: PowerAttack` to your desired button.